The Live-in Caregiver Program (LCP) is closed to new applicants. You can only hire a caregiver through the LCP, if you have:

 - all recruitment fees, including any amount a third-party recruiter or agents you hire charges the caregiver

 - hours of work

-A contract template is provided below.
-Your contract does not have to look exactly like this, but it must contain all the information and clauses indicated as mandatory.
+Service Canada has a contract template you can use to create the employment contract.
+Your contract does not have to look exactly like the template, but it must contain all the mandatory information and clauses.